fairyinabottle4/manifest-backend/README.md

 * Store info in database and pull passenger info from database where applicable.
 * Differentiate seats and travel class by aircraft type.

+Note to self: Compile first then deploy to heroku